Liwa Zainabiyoun: Designation as a terrorist organization and ban

-Liwa Zainebiyoun is designated as a terrorist organization by the U.S. State Department in 2019.
-In 2024, the Interior Ministry of Pakistan banned the Zainebiyoun Brigade.
+Liwa Zainabiyoun is designated as a terrorist organization by the U.S. State Department in 2019.

+In 2024, the Interior Ministry of Pakistan banned the Zainabiyoun Brigade.

 Unsuccessful raid against retired brigade commander

-On 14 August 2025, Police carried out a unsuccessful surprise raid on the house of the former chief commander of the Zainabiyoun brigade, Abid Hussain Turi also known as Tehran Turi, in Parachinar in order to arrest him for his suspected involvement in Kurram district's sectarian violence between Shia Sunni tribes and militias.
+On 14 August 2025, Police carried out an unsuccessful surprise raid on the house of the former chief commander of the Zainabiyoun brigade, Abid Hussain Turi also known as Tehran Turi, in Parachinar in order to arrest him for his suspected involvement in Kurram district's sectarian violence between Shia Sunni tribes and militias.
 During the raid, unknown gunmen opened fire on police from a hidden position outside the house killing the additional station house officer (SHO) Qaiser Hussain, of the Wozha Police Station on the spot, and leaving his colleagues injured whiling also causing significant damage to the police vehicles.
-Due to gunfire and attempted arrest, protests and unrest erupted in the surrounding area of Tehran Turi's house against the police for attempting to arrest the him.
+Due to gunfire and attempted arrest, protests and unrest erupted in the surrounding area of Tehran Turi's house against the police for attempting to arrest him.
 Due to the intense situation, the government authorities immediately ordered the police to withdraw from the area in order to avoid further violence.
 On the same day, at least five police personnel were killed and several others injured in multiple attacks at various different locations in Khyber Pakhtunkhwa.